-Activity 2021-2022 2023-2025 2026-2028 2029-2030 2031 Responsible Party Cost Funding Source The County will partner with the NEGRSWMA to determine the most effective public outreach strategies in regard to recycling and litter control. х Greene County Administration / NEGRSWMA TBD General Fund / Annual NEGRSWMA Fees 8.8.6 LAND LIMITATION ELE ME NT The County will ensure sufficient land use controls are in place. x X Х X X Greene County Board of Commissioners N/A N/A The County will review all permit requests for new solid waste handling facilities or expansions to determine consistency with the SWMP. x X x x x Greene County Board of Commissioners N/A N/A
+Activity 2021-2022 2023-2025 2026-2028 2029-2030 2031 Responsible Party Cost Funding Source The County will partner with the NEGRSWMA to determine the most effective public outreach strategies in regard to recycling and litter control.
+X Greene County Administration / NEGRSWMA TBD General Fund / Annual NEGRSWMA Fees 8.8.6 LAND LIMITATION ELE ME NT The County will ensure sufficient land use controls are in place.
+X X X X X Greene County Board of Commissioners N/A N/A The County will review all permit requests for new solid waste handling facilities or expansions to determine consistency with the SWMP.
+X X X X X Greene County Board of Commissioners N/A N/A